adityagilra/FOLLOW/README.md

 You can install Nengo by:
 `pip install nengo`

+(The simulations in the paper used Nengo v2.4.0, but they also work with v2.5.0, but you'll need to set lower learning rate -- see the aside below.)

 Currently, the scripts are configured to use Nengo's default CPU backend.
 This is slow!
 I **strongly** recommend to use the GPU backend which is about 25 times faster!

 For speed, I use the GPU back-end of the Nengo simulator [nengo_ocl](https://github.com/nengo/nengo_ocl).
 For the FOLLOW simulations, I found the GPU backend to be **~25 times faster** than the CPU backend.
 For good learning, I required about 10,000s of training the network which even on the GPU backend took about 24 hours for the van der Pol oscillator example (3000 feedforward and 3000 recurrently connected neurons).
 Thus, I strongly recommend using the GPU backend, but this might require a dedicated graphics card on a server -- on a laptop like mine, the GPU doesn't have enough memory.